Poor workers bear the brunt of India's heatwave | Science-Environment

 Poor workers bear the brunt of India's heatwave

-Scientists have linked the early onset of an intense summer to climate change, and say more than a billion people in India and neighbouring Pakistan were in some way at risk from the extreme heat.
+Scientists have linked the early onset of an intense summer to climate change, and say more than a billion people in India and neighboring Pakistan are in some way at risk from the extreme heat.
 India suffered its hottest March in more than 100 years and parts of the country experienced their highest temperatures on record in April.

 Many places, including New Delhi, saw the temperature gauge top 40 degrees Celsius.
 More than two dozen people have died of suspected heat strokes since late March, and power demand has hit multi-year highs.
 Prime Minister Narendra Modi has called on state governments to draw up measures to mitigate the impact of the extreme heat.

-Tundre and Lata live with their two young children in a slum near the construction site in Noida, a satellite city of New Delhi.
+Tundra and Lata live with their two young children in a slum near the construction site in Noida, a satellite city of New Delhi.
 They moved from their home state of Chhattisgarh in central India to seek work and higher wages around the capital.
-On the construction site, labourers scale up walls, lay concrete and carry heavy loads, using ragged scarves around their heads as protection against the sun.
+On the construction site, laborers scale up walls, lay concrete, and carry heavy loads, using ragged scarves around their heads as protection against the sun.

-But even when the couple finish their day's work, they have little respite as their home is hot, having absorbed the heat of the sun all day long.
-Avikal Somvanshi, an urban environment researcher from India's Centre for Science and Environment, said federal government data showed that heat stress was the most-common cause of death, after lightning, from forces of nature in the last twenty years.
+But even when the couple finishes their day's work, they have little respite as their home is hot, having absorbed the heat of the sun all day long.
+Avital Somvanshi, an urban environment researcher from India's Centre for Science and Environment, said federal government data showed that heat stress was the most common cause of death, after lightning, from forces of nature in the last 20 years.

 "Most of these deaths occur in men aged 30-45.
-These are working class, blue-collar men who have no option but to be working in the scorching heat," Somvanshi said.
-There are no laws in India that prevent outdoor activity when temperatures breach a certain level, unlike in some Middle-Eastern countries, Somvanshi said.
+These are working-class, blue-collar men who have no option but to be working in the scorching heat," Somvanshi said.
+There are no laws in India that prevent outdoor activity when temperatures reach a certain level, unlike in some Middle-Eastern countries, Somvanshi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)